lydonator/MIM_Alerter/README.md

 Selenium (pip install selenium)
 Win10toast (pip install win10toast)
 Python >=3.8
 Chrome
+Windows 7+

 ## Get Started

 ### Step 1: Launch Chrome with remote debugging in a new profile
 Open a command prompt and execute the following:

-### chrome.exe --remote-debugging-port=9222 --user-data-dir="C:\MIM_Alert\ChromeProfile"
+(Chrome.exe must be in your Environment Path.
+See https://medium.com/@kevinmarkvi/how-to-add-executables-to-your-path-in-windows-5ffa4ce61a53)

+*chrome.exe --remote-debugging-port=9222 --user-data-dir="C:\MIM_Alert\ChromeProfile"*

 ### Step 2: Synchronise extensions and import Metamask
 Connect to your Google profile and synchronise your extensions.
 Import your Metamask account, login and add the Avalanche Chain